 - Breach of fiduciary duty

-Whistleblower incidents relate to matters regarding wrongdoing, questionable accounting, internal controls, disclosure controls or auditing matters as well as contraventions of the integrity provisions of The Code.
+Whistleblower incidents relate to matters such as wrongdoing, questionable accounting, internal controls, disclosure controls, auditing matters, and contraventions of the integrity provisions of The Code.

 - Unethical or improper recording of financial transactions contrary to the generally accepted accounting principles applicable to Economical

-- Misrepresentation of non-financial information to support the financial statements
+- Misrepresentation of non-financial information to support financial statements

 Whistleblower incident reporting

-Economical has partnered with ClearView Strategic Partners Inc., a communications consulting firm that specializes in hosting confidential reporting systems.
-They have a proven track record of integrity, discretion and respect.
+To enable reporting of whistleblower incidents, Economical has partnered with ClearView Strategic Partners Inc., a communications consulting firm that specializes in hosting confidential reporting systems.
+They have a proven track record of integrity, discretion, and respect.

-Employees can submit reports using ClearView’s web-based system or hotline and get step-by-step instructions to make reporting easy.
-ClearView is available to take reports 24 hours a day, seven days a week, and employees can rely on them to treat their report respectfully and confidentially.
-For employees to have the ability to follow up on a report that is submitted, they must submit it using either the web-based system or by speaking with a ClearView hotline agent.
-Either way, they will be given a secure login and password that they can use to check the status of their report.
+Employees can submit reports using ClearView’s web-based system or hotline, and get step-by-step instructions for reporting an incident in confidence.
+ClearView is available 24 hours a day, seven days a week, and employees can rely on them to treat their report respectfully and confidentially.
+When employees use the ClearView web-based system or speak with a hotline agent, they will be given a secure login and password that they can use to follow the status of their report.

-Reports regarding any wrongdoing by anyone, or any other breach of The Code by a member of senior management or the board of directors will automatically be sent to the chair of the board of directors.
-Reports regarding questionable accounting, controls or auditing matters will automatically be sent to the chair of the audit committee of the board of directors.
-Reports regarding any other unacceptable conduct or breach of corporate policies will automatically be sent to the Senior Vice-President and Chief Human Resources Officer.
+Reports regarding wrongdoing by anyone, or a breach of The Code by a member of senior management or the Board of Directors, will automatically be sent to the Chair of the Board of Directors.
+Reports regarding questionable accounting, controls, or auditing matters will automatically be sent to the Chair of the Audit Committee of the Board of Directors.
+Reports regarding any other unacceptable conduct or breach of corporate policies will automatically be sent to the Senior Vice-¬President and Chief Human Resources Officer.

-In conducting an investigation, Economical will use reasonable best efforts to protect the confidentiality and anonymity of complainants, subject to the need to conduct a thorough investigation.
-As it may be necessary to identify the complainant, or it may be possible for third parties to deduce the complainant’s identity, anonymity cannot be guaranteed throughout an investigation.
+When an investigation is conducted, Economical will use reasonable best efforts to protect the confidentiality and anonymity of complainants, subject to the need to conduct a thorough investigation.
+In some instances, it may be necessary to identify the complainant, or it may be possible for third parties to deduce the complainant’s identity.
+As such, anonymity cannot be guaranteed throughout an investigation.

-The ethics reporting program is intended to encourage and enable employees, directors and officers to raise serious concerns within Economical, rather than seeking resolution outside Economical.
-Accordingly, it is the policy of Economical that it will not permit retaliation or harassment of any kind against individuals for complaints submitted under the ethics reporting program in good faith.
-Whistleblowers will not be discharged, demoted, suspended, threatened, harassed or otherwise adversely treated strictly as a result of reporting a whistleblower incident in good faith — whether that reporting is to a leader, to the Human Resources or Legal department, to ClearView, or to a law enforcement agency or regulator.
+The ethics reporting program is intended to encourage and enable employees, contractors, directors, and officers to raise serious concerns within Economical, rather than seeking resolution outside Economical.
+Accordingly, it is Economical policy to not permit retaliation or harassment of any kind against individuals for complaints submitted in good faith under the ethics reporting program.
+Whistleblowers will not be discharged, demoted, suspended, threatened, harassed, or otherwise adversely treated strictly as a result of reporting a whistleblower incident in good faith to a leader, the Human Resources department, the Legal department, ClearView, or a law enforcement agency or regulator.
 The same is true of anyone participating in the investigation of a report.

-Economical Insurance is committed to the highest level of legal and ethical standards in business conduct.
-The company must be known as one that deals ethically with its brokers, policyholders, employees, and members of the public.
+Economical is committed to the highest level of legal and ethical standards in business conduct and must be known as a company that deals ethically with employees, brokers, policyholders, and members of the public.

-Fraud is any dishonest act or omission intended to deprive or mislead others for personal or corporate gain.
-Fraud includes criminal deception, the use of false representations to gain unjust advantage and dishonest schemes or tricks.
-Examples of fraud include misappropriating customers’ funds, submitting dishonest claims, and identity theft.
+Fraud is defined as any dishonest act or omission intended to deprive or mislead others for personal or corporate gain.
+Fraud includes criminal deception, the use of false representations to gain unjust advantage, and dishonest schemes or tricks.
+Examples of fraud include misappropriating customers’ funds, submitting dishonest claims, misrepresenting customer details on an application, and identity theft.

 Our stakeholders expect Economical and its employees to conduct ourselves honestly and fairly.
-Employees should not participate in any type of dishonest or fraudulent behaviour that may affect Economical, our customers, partners, or co-workers.
+This means not participating in any type of dishonest or fraudulent behaviour that may affect Economical or its employees, customers, or partners.

 Rejecting corruption and bribery

-No funds or assets of Economical shall be paid, loaned or otherwise disbursed as bribes, “kickbacks”, or other payments designed to influence or compromise the conduct of the recipient.
-Economical and its employees shall not accept any funds or other assets for assisting in doing business with Economical.
+No funds or assets of Economical should be paid, loaned, or otherwise disbursed as bribes, kickbacks, or other payments designed to influence or compromise the conduct of the recipient.
+Employees should not accept any funds or other assets for assisting in doing business with Economical.

 Avoiding conflict of interest

-Employees of Economical cannot use their positions in Economical to gain — either directly or indirectly — a personal benefit for themselves or anyone else.
-Furthermore, they cannot use, for their benefit, confidential information gained through corporate business.
+It is not acceptable for employees to use their position at Economical to gain — either directly or indirectly — a personal benefit for themselves or anyone else.
+They cannot use, for their benefit, confidential information gained through corporate business.

-- Using corporate programs but not for the intended purpose; for example, submitting a receipt to one’s personal wellness account for someone not covered by that benefit plan
+- Using corporate programs but not for their intended purpose, such as submitting a personal wellness account claim for someone not covered by that benefits plan

-- Passing materials developed at Economical to third parties
+- Giving materials developed at Economical to a third party

-Economical employees must avoid situations in which personal interests conflict, may conflict or might appear to conflict with their duties to Economical or where it may interfere with the ability of other employees to perform their duties.
-That includes but is not limited to:
+It is important to avoid situations in which an Economical employee’s personal interests conflict, may conflict, or might appear to conflict, with their duties to Economical or where it may interfere with the ability of other employees to perform their duties.
+These situations may include:

-- Actions that will deprive Economical employees of the time or attention required to do their jobs properly
+- Actions that deprive an employee of the time or attention required to do their job properly

-- Directing other employees to undertake actions which could affect their ability to act in the best interests of Economical
+- Directing other employees to undertake actions that could affect their ability to act in the best interests of Economical

-- Any business, financial or other relationship with suppliers, customers, competitors or Economical itself that may impair or even appear to impair the independence of Economical
+- Any business, financial or other relationship with suppliers, customers, competitors, or Economical itself that may impair or appear to impair the independence of Economical

-- Situations where there appears to be a conflict of interest, even if there is not actual conflict.
-The appearance of such a conflict is damaging because it can undermine trust among employees and costs Economical the respect of our customers.
+- Situations where there appears to be a conflict of interest, even if there’s not actual conflict.
+The appearance of such a conflict is damaging because it can undermine trust among employees and cost Economical the respect of its customers

-All leaders must ensure that any actions taken or decisions made under their supervision do not give rise to a situation of a conflict of interest.
-Those who approve expenses, handle claims, handle assets, or who have access to confidential information, must ensure that decisions or actions do not create a situation which gives rise to a conflict of interest.
+Leaders must ensure that any actions or decisions made under their supervision do not cause a conflict of interest.
+If employees approve expenses, handle claims, handle assets, or have access to confidential information, they must ensure that their decisions and actions do not result in a conflict of interest.

-Economical does not tolerate fraud, corruption, bribery or conflict of interest or other unethical behaviour.
-Employees can help to ensure that Economical continues to operate ethically by reporting any suspected incidents, whether committed by a co-worker or a third party, to their leader, Human Resources, or through the ethics reporting program.
+Economical does not tolerate fraud, corruption, bribery, conflict of interest, or other unethical behaviour.
+Employees can help to ensure that Economical continues to operate ethically by reporting any suspected incidents, whether committed by a co-worker or a third party, to their leader or a member of the Human Resources team, or through our ethics reporting program.

 Reporting gifts and favours

-Employees of Economical cannot accept gifts, valuable services, opportunities, favours, or privileges, for personal gain or pleasure, from anyone doing or discussing business with Economical.
+It is not acceptable for employees of Economical to accept gifts, valuable services, opportunities, favours, or privileges, for personal gain or pleasure, from anyone doing or discussing business with Economical.
 The same rule applies to immediate members of employee families.

-This prohibition does not include normal business practices, such as business meals or entertainment, receptions, mementos, or inexpensive gifts.
-However, Economical employees are required to disclose participation in such events, or the offer of a gift, to their immediate leader at the time it occurs.
-In the case of officers, this is to be reported to the president and CEO.
-Economical absolutely forbids employees from accepting anything that could be interpreted as a bribe to sway business or be regarded as a payoff or secret reward.
+This prohibition does not include normal business practices, such as business meals or entertainment, receptions, mementos, prizes, or occasional unanticipated gifts valued at $25 or less.
+However, Economical employees are required to disclose their participation in such events, or any offer of a gift, to their immediate leader at the time it occurs.
+If the recipient is an officer, they must report this to the President and CEO.
+Employees cannot accept anything that could be interpreted as a bribe to sway business or be considered a payoff or secret reward.

 Using company assets and funds

-Economical’s assets include cash and other financial assets, as well as other items such as Economical’s name and all of Economical’s individual company names, information and data held or sent on company computers, supplies, equipment, telephones, computer resources, company cars and company credit cards.
+Economical assets include cash, other financial assets, Economical’s name and all of Economical’s individual company names, information and data held or sent on company computers, supplies, equipment, telephones, computer resources, company cars, and company credit cards.

-Employees must comply with Economical’s policies and safeguard all Economical assets from loss, theft, carelessness, misuse or waste.
+All employees must comply with Economical’s policies and safeguard all Economical assets from loss, theft, carelessness, misuse, or waste.

 Complying with antitrust and competition laws

-Economical employees must avoid all actions that reasonably could be construed as being anti-competitive, monopolistic, or otherwise contrary to laws governing competitive practices in the marketplace.
-The federal government has enacted “antitrust” or “competition” laws designed to ensure that markets for goods and services operate competitively and efficiently.
-The goal of these laws is to ensure that customers enjoy the benefit of open competition among Economical’s suppliers, and that sellers similarly benefit from competition among its purchasers.
-Violations of these laws can lead to substantial civil and criminal liability for Economical and its employees.
+Economical employees must avoid all actions that could reasonably be construed as being anti-competitive, monopolistic, or otherwise contrary to laws governing competitive practices in the marketplace.
+The federal government has enacted antitrust and competition laws designed to ensure that markets for goods and services operate competitively and efficiently.
+The goal of these laws is to ensure that customers enjoy the benefit of open competition among suppliers, and that sellers similarly benefit from competition among purchasers.
+Violation of these laws can lead to substantial civil and criminal liability for Economical and its employees.

 Some examples of anti-competitive actions include, but are not limited to: